tinyhttp/tinyhttp/COMPARISON.md

 | Package size (core only)             | 52.5 kB           | 208 kB     | 25.5 kB |
 | Built-in middlewares                 | ✖️                | ✔️         | ✖️      |

-For the more detailed performance report see [benchmarks](benchmark/README.md)
+For the detailed performance report see [benchmarks](benchmark/README.md)